-With international travel increasing in popularity and pharmacists’ scopes of practice expanding, travel health presents an excellent opportunity for pharmacists to provide a valuable service for their patients.
-Yet very few pharmacists practice in the space.
+With international travel increasing in popularity and pharmacists’ scope of practice expanding, travel health presents an excellent opportunity for pharmacists to provide a valuable service for their patients.
+Yet very few pharmacists practise in the space.

 by Ajit Johal

 Time constraints and a lack of available resources contribute to this phenomenon.
 What are the essentials for starting, and the resources for building a pharmacy-based travel medicine business?